Conference of Grand Masters History

 In 1944, the Conference met in Hot Springs, Arkansas wherein the recommendation was made that Grand Lodges would incorporate with the title “The Most Worshipful Prince Hall Grand Lodge, F. & A. M., of blank state.”
 At its meeting in the same place in 1945, 29 Grand Lodges had added “Prince Hall” to its official title.

-The Conference of Grand Masters has had several noted Brethren of the Craft as Chairman or President of the Conference, i.e. Amos T. Hall (OK), John G. Lewis, Jr.(LA), Samuel T. Daniels (MD), William B. Odom, Jr. (OR), Earl L. Bradford (LA), Morris S. Miller (MN) , Howard Woods (AR), Deary Vaughn (OK), William O. Jones (AL), Shelton D. Redden (MD), Wilbur Curtis (TX), and the first Past Grand Master in the person of PMWGM John Bettis (NJ), and now MWPGM Dorian R. Glover (NY).
+The Conference of Grand Masters has had several noted Brethren of the Craft as Chairman or President of the Conference, i.e. Amos T. Hall (OK), John G. Lewis, Jr.(LA), Samuel T. Daniels (MD), William B. Odom, Jr. (OR), Earl L. Bradford (LA), Morris S. Miller (MN) , Howard Woods (AR), Deary Vaughn (OK), William O. Jones (AL), Shelton D. Redden (MD), Wilbur Curtis (TX), and the first Past Grand Master in the person of MWPGM John Bettis (NJ), MWPGM Dorian R. Glover (NY), MWPGM Phillip David (DC) and now MWPGM Eugene Anderson, Jr. (IN).

 In reading the information provided to me, I found many subjects discussed which were of interest to me and perhaps to you also.
 However, they were to numerous to put in this brief paper.
 I did find one of note that we pretty much follow coming from the recommendation of the Conference in the Nassau, Bahamas, 1981: